waysignal/catmodel_glossary/glossary.md

 can be sized at different times (10,000 or 50,000)
 ##### catastrophe
 an event that exceeds one or more of a number of metrics that define losses
-##### Loss Exceedence Curve (or Exceedence probability curve), EP(x)
-this is the output of a Loss Exceedence Chart.
-It plots on the y-axis the probability and on the x-axis, the loss exposure or a loss random variable .
-A point at ($100, 50%) means there is a 50pc chance that there will be a loss of $100 or greater.
-+ up and to the right has the probability on the x axis and loss on y, invert the probability to get the return period
-+ down and to the right has the probability on the y axis and loss on the x
 ##### Damage ratios
 the estimated repair cost as a fraction of the replacement cost of the building (i.e. insurance exposure or sum insured) repair : replace